macrolit/globaloe/README.md

     Download and install from the Obsidian community plugins directory or manually from this repository.

 2. **Set Your Encryption Password:**
-    The plugin will prompt you to set or enter your vault password.
+    The plugin will prompt you to enter your vault password. (the longer the more secure)

 3. **Open Encrypted Files:**
     Click any encrypted file to decrypt and view it securely in memory.

 4. **Work as Usual:**
-    View or (optionally) edit your notes.
-Use multi-tab for multiple files.
+    View or edit your notes by using the change-mode toggle switch.

 5. **Close Files or Exit:**
     All decrypted content is wiped from memory automatically.

+## Caveats

+- **Not necessarily Zero-Knowledge**
+  Not Zero-Knowledge since the file structure is plainly exposed, so it's up to the user to manage file structures and discreet management.

+- **Early Implementation**
+  Expect some things to break and make sure to back up your files regularly, data loss may occur.

+- **Multiple Files**
+  Multi-tab usability may be limited.

+### Bottom Line

+This is an enhancement for a work-around project to note-wise encryption security in Obsidian, especially compatible for cloud environments.
+Although not being a zero-trace zero-knowledge approach, it is decent enough to keep oneself (relatively) calm when it comes to sending sensitive files to foreign cloud servers.

-# global-markdown-encrypt
+# Default Plugin Specs

-a plugin for encrypting obsidian markdowns in-memory, single password based.
+A plugin for encrypting obsidian markdowns in-memory, single password based.

 ## how to use